 Roger Ghatt is an operations and financial management professional with almost 20 years of experience working with non-profit and corporate clients.
 More recently, Roger has over a decade of experience supporting the activism of organizations engaged in social justice reform.
-Roger joined ILRF in March 2019 and he is excited to use his deep knowledge of financial management procedures and controls combined with his administrative skills to empower everyone at the organization to achieve their goals.
+Roger joined ILRF in March 2019, and he is excited to use his deep knowledge of financial management procedures and controls combined with his administrative skills to empower everyone in the organization to achieve their goals.
 Roger is a graduate of American University with a B.A. in Business Administration with a focus on finance.

 Sahiba is senior staff attorney at GLJ-ILRF, where she advocates for unions and workers in global supply chains, focusing on migrant, racial and gender justice.
 Sahiba holds a B.A. from Swarthmore College and is a graduate of New York University School of Law.